 The City will be decommissioning the existing mechanical WPCF in the dry canyon and expanding all operations to 5801 NW Way, Redmond.
 In addition to the City’s 610-acre Effluent and Biosolids Disposal Complex, the city leases 35-acres from the Federal Bureau of Land Management, at the site where disinfected water is infiltrated into the ground.

-The City is underway with the preliminary design phase of the development of the Redmond Wetlands Complex, with the final design expected to be completed in December 2022 and construction beginning in February 2023.
+The City is underway with the preliminary design phase of the development of the Redmond Wetlands Complex, with the final design expected to be completed in December 2022 and construction beginning in Spring 2023.
 The proposed Redmond Wetlands Complex will utilize ponds and wetlands that are engineered to treat wastewater.

 Constructed wetlands are increasingly receiving national attention for wastewater treatment and reclamation.
 Constructed wetlands have proven to be a very effective method for the treatment of municipal wastewater.
 They are a sustainable, cost-effective treatment solution that is easily operated and maintained while supporting wetland habitat for birds and other wildlife and offering recreational and educational opportunities.